mRcSchwering/magic-soup/README.md

 ---

 This game simulates cell metabolic and transduction pathway evolution.
-Define a 2D world with certain molecules and reactions.
+Define a 2D world with molecules and reactions.
 Add a few cells and create evolutionary pressure by selectively replicating and killing them.
 Then run and see what random mutations can do.